you-will-love-each-other/john-bot/README.md

-This repo has the files for musik, JohnBot and HEALTH BOT used in the surprise event for the HEALTHcord's first anniversary.
+This repo has the files for musik, JohnBot and HEALTH BOT used in the surprise event to announce HEALTH's collaboration track with Nine Inch Nails.
 I will begin to describe how the bots work together and what happens in the event.

 ### 1. johnflag == True